sysops-notes/sysops-notes.github.io/sections/monitor_audit_performance.md

 ### Logs

 * Application can send logs using CLI
-* AWS Services the log directly:
+* AWS Services that are logging directly:
 	* ElasticBeanstalk
 	* ECS
 	* Lambda